-My short-term Bull & Bear Portfolio consists of 9 equallyweighted long positions and 3 equally-weighted short positions.
+My short-term Bull & Bear Portfolio consists of 9 equally-weighted long positions and 3 equally-weighted short positions.
 Both the long and short stocks are selected from the Dow Jones Industrial Average.
-If the Dow advances over the period in which my 12-Dow stock portfolio is open, the model will make money with the stocks that advance and will lose money with the stocks that decline.
+If the Dow advances over the period in which my 12-Dow stock portfolio is open, the model will make money with the stocks that decline.
 And the opposite will prevail for the short stocks.
 Each week, I will review the model portfolio for potential changes.
 If no changes are required, I'll simply post no changes for the week.
 You can read more about my Bull & Bear Portfolio here.